by Jonas E. Alexis, Fredrick Toben, and Michael Hoffman

 “We strongly protest these efforts to deprive Professor Faurisson of his freedom of speech and expression, and we condemn the shameful campaign to silence him.
 We strongly support Professor Faurisson’s just right of academic freedom and we demand that university and government officials do everything possible to ensure his safety and the free exercise of his legal rights.”

-Chomsky was attacked by a number of Jewish academics for declaring that Faurisson had every right to pursue his academic research or historical enquiry.
+Chomsky was attacked by a number of Jewish academics for declaring that Faurisson had every right to pursue his academic research or historical inquiry.
 Chomsky again elaborated:

 “Let me add a final remark about Faurisson’s alleged “anti-Semitism.”
 Note first that even if Faurisson were to be a rabid anti-Semite and fanatic pro-Nazi — such charges have been presented to me in private correspondence that it would be improper to cite in detail here — this would have no bearing whatsoever on the legitimacy of the defense of his civil rights.